sinhanurag/xcomponent/README.md

 - Call callbacks natively from the child window without worrying about post-messaging or cross-domain restrictions
 - Create and expose components to share functionality from your site to others!

-It's 'data-down, actions up', but 100% cross-domain!
+It's 'data-down, actions up', but 100% cross-domain.
 You can even use it directly with libraries like React and Angular.

 -----